RoBorregos/home-pipelines/vision/object_detector/readme.md

 ### 1. Upload (`POST /upload/gdrive`)

-- Downloads a public flat Google Drive folder using `gdown --folder`
-- Videos must be named `<ClassName><N>.<ext>` (e.g. `Soap1.mp4`, `Mug2.mp4`)
+Downloads a public flat Google Drive folder with `gdown`, then extracts frames with `ffmpeg` at 10 fps into `images/{ClassName}/`.
+Videos must be named `<ClassName><N>.<ext>` (e.g. `Soap1.mp4`, `Mug2.mp4`).
+Already-extracted videos are skipped.
-- Runs `ffmpeg` at 10 fps to extract frames into `images/{ClassName}/`
-- Already-extracted videos (detected by glob match) are skipped

 ### 2. Segment (`stages/segment.py`)

-- Loads GroundingDINO (SwinT backbone) and SAM3 once, then iterates all class directories
-- For each image: GroundingDINO finds bounding boxes for the class name as text prompt → SAM3 generates masks → best mask selected by score
-- Mask is cleaned with morphological close+open, then the BGRA image is cropped to the tight bounding box and saved as a transparent PNG in `cropped/{ClassName}/`
-- Classes with existing content in `cropped/` are skipped on re-runs
-- Progress logged every 10 images as `[ClassName] NN% (n/total images, k saved)`
+Loads GroundingDINO + SAM3 once, then for each image: GroundingDINO detects bounding boxes using the class name as a text prompt → SAM3 generates a mask → best mask is selected by score → mask is morphologically cleaned and the object is cropped to its tight bounding box and saved as a transparent PNG in `cropped/{ClassName}/`.
+Classes already present in `cropped/` are skipped.
+Progress logged every 10 images.

 ### 3. Review (`review_app/review.js` + endpoints)

-Browser-based image gallery:
-- `GET /review/images?class_name=&page=&page_size=` — paginated image list (48 per page)
-- `POST /review/delete` — delete selected images by path (path traversal protected via `_safe_child`)
-- `POST /review/class/reject` — delete all images for a class
-- `POST /review/approve` — set `review_done = True` (required to unlock Generate)

-UI provides per-class navigation with Accept (advance to next class, keep images) and Reject (delete all, advance) shortcuts.
+Browser gallery for inspecting and deleting bad segmented images per class.
+Supports per-image delete, bulk delete, Accept class (keep all, move to next), and Reject class (delete all, move to next).
+Marking as reviewed unlocks the Generate stage.

 ### 4. Generate dataset (`stages/generate.py`)

-Composites segmented objects on random backgrounds to create a synthetic YOLO segmentation dataset:
-- Random number of objects per image (0–8); 10% chance of empty background
-- Objects are randomly scaled (5–35% of background dimensions), slightly rotated (±5°), and augmented (brightness, contrast, saturation, hue, blur, noise, JPEG artifacts, polygon blobs)
-- Overlap detection prevents objects from stacking excessively
-- Labels written as YOLO polygon format (normalized pixel coordinates)
-- After generation, images are split 80/10/10 train/valid/test
-- Progress logged every 100 images as `N / total (NN%)`
-- Output: `dataset/{train,valid,test}/{images,labels}/` + `dataset/data.yaml`
+Composites segmented objects onto random backgrounds to produce a synthetic YOLO dataset.
+Each image gets 1–8 randomly placed objects (10% chance of empty background), augmented with brightness, contrast, blur, noise, and JPEG artifacts.
+Labels are written in YOLO polygon format.
+Output is split 80/10/10 into `dataset/{train,valid,test}/` with a `data.yaml`.
+Progress logged every 100 images.

 ### 5. Train (`stages/train.py`)

-Trains `yolo11m` (or a local checkpoint) via Ultralytics:
-- Augmentation: mosaic, mixup, copy-paste, flip, rotation, perspective, scale
-- Ultralytics logger is redirected to the stages log file so all output appears in the UI
-- An `on_fit_epoch_end` callback logs per-epoch metrics: box loss, cls loss, mAP50
+Trains `yolo11m` via Ultralytics on the generated dataset.
+Ultralytics log output is redirected to the stages log file so it appears live in the UI.
+An `on_fit_epoch_end` callback logs box loss, cls loss, and mAP50 per epoch.
+Output: `training/yolo/weights/best.pt`.
-- Output: `training/yolo/weights/best.pt`

 ---